Renown: A Guide to the Covenant Reputation System in Shadowlands

 A weekly Renown cap limits you from earning it indefinitely, and there is a catch-up mechanic in place that helps you earn it on alts should you fall behind.

-Renown increases the amount of trust your character has earned within your chosen Covenant.
+Renown (Covenant Reputation) increases the amount of trust your character has earned within your chosen Covenant.

-The main goal is to advance and reach Renown Level 40 to unlock all rewards that come with the system.
-Renown rewards include:
+The main goal is to advance and reach Renown Level 80 to unlock all rewards that come with the system.
+Increasing your Renown enables:

 - Unlocking a new row of Soulbind Powers for your Soulbinds.

-- Increasing the item level of rewards from World Quests (at Renown levels 10, 19, and 29).
+- Increasing the item level of rewards from World Quests, and PvP upgrades.

 - Increasing the potential level of features of your Sanctum.